Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] only the objects completely encompassed by the crossing selection
 - [x] only the objects completely encompassed and crossed by the crossing selection

 #### Q15.
 You can dimension objects in AutoCAD from the Annotation panel on the Home tab of the ribbon.
-Where else can you dimension on the ribbon?
+Where else can you dimension the ribbon?

 - [x] the Dimension panel on the Annotate tab
 - [ ] the Dimensional panel on the Parametric tab